TSChallenges/hands-on-practice-mlops-jamisettidurgabhavani/README.md

 - **Exited:** whether or not the customer left the bank.
 (0=No,1=Yes)

 ---

-## Assignment Tasks

-**1. Understanding the given files**

-You are provided with the following:
-* **Dataset (`data/customer_churn.csv`)**: Required for preprocessing and model training.
-* **Preprocessing script (`preprocessing.py`)**: Cleans and prepares the data.
-* **Model training script (`train_model.py`)**: Trains and saves a machine learning model.
-* **Test scripts (`tests/test_pipeline.py`)**: Validates the preprocessing and model performance.

-**2. Setting Up the CI/CD Pipeline**

-You need to create a GitHub Actions workflow to automate the ML pipeline when code is pushed to the main branch or a pull request is made.

-**Steps to Include in ml_pipeline.yml**
-* Trigger the Workflow: Run the pipeline on push and pull requests to the main branch.
-* Set Up the Environment: Use Ubuntu-latest as the runner.
-* Setup Python 3.8 and install required dependencies (pandas, numpy, scikit-learn, pytest).
-* **Run Preprocessing**: Execute `preprocessing.py` to clean and transform the dataset.
-* **Train the Model**: Run `train_model.py` to train and save the model.
-* **Run Test Cases**: Use `pytest` to verify correctness.

-**3. Implementing the Workflow**

-You need to define the `ml_pipeline.yml` file in the `.github/workflows/` directory, ensuring it includes:

-* Checking out the repository
-* Setting up python
-* Installing dependencies
-* Running preprocessing and model training
-* Executing tests

----

 ## Submission Guidelines

-After completing the assignment and developing the solution code in your system, commit and push the changes to this repository.
+After completing the exercises and developing the solution, commit and push the changes to this repository.
   - Stage your changes and commit the files:
     ```
     git add .
-    git commit -m "challenge Completed "
+    git commit -m "Exercies Completed"
     ```
   - Push your changes to the GitHub repository:
     ```
     git push
     ```

-Good luck, and happy coding!
+Good luck, and happy learning!